New Hanover County, North Carolina: Government and politics

-New Hanover County is primarily represented in the U.S. House of Representatives by the Republican David Rouser, who represents North Carolina's 7th congressional district.
-In 2012, a portion of Northwestern and Central New Hanover County was redistricted to the North Carolina's 3rd congressional district, which was represented by the Republican Walter B. Jones before his death, and in the 9th Senate district in the North Carolina Senate by Sen. Michael V. Lee (R).
-Of its three members of the North Carolina House of Representatives, they represent the 18th, 19th, and 20th House districts, two are Republicans, and one is a Democrat.
+New Hanover County is represented in the U.S. House of Representatives by Republican David Rouzer, who is the representative for North Carolina's 7th congressional district.
+From 2013 to 2017, a portion of northwestern and central New Hanover County was redistricted to North Carolina's 3rd congressional district, which was represented by Republican Walter B. Jones Jr. before his death.
+The county is also in the 7th and 8th districts of the North Carolina Senate, represented by Republicans Michael V. Lee and Bill Rabon, respectively; and the 18th, 19th, and 20th districts of the North Carolina House of Representatives, represented by two Republicans and one Democrat.
+Judicially, New Hanover County is in the 6th prosecutorial district, represented on the superior court by two Republican judges and one Democratic judge, as well as on the district court by five Democratic judges and four Republican judges.

 New Hanover County is a member of the regional Cape Fear Council of Governments.